andrewferlitsch/Gap/docs/specs/vision_spec.md

 By default, the images will be preprocessed as follows:

 1. An `Image` object is created for each image.
-2. The `config` parameter passed to the `Image` initializer (constructor) will have the ‘nostore’ setting, which instructs each `Image` object to not separately store the generated preprocessed machine learning ready data.
+2. The `config` parameter passed to the `Image` initializer (constructor) will have the `‘nostore’` setting implicitly added, which instructs each `Image` object to not separately store the generated preprocessed machine learning ready data.
-3. Upon completion, the preprocessed machine learning data for each image is stored as a single HDF5 file in the current working directory, unless the `config` parameter 'nostore' was specified.
+3. Upon completion, the preprocessed machine learning data for each image is stored as a single HDF5 file in the current working directory, unless the `config` parameter `'nostore'` was specified.
+If either the `'raw'` or `'thumb'` configuration settings are specified, the corresponding raw pixel and thumbnail data for each image are stored in the HDF5 file.
 The root name of the file will be the root name of the first image, preprended with 'collection'.
 For example, if the first image was `cat.jpg`, then the root name of the HDF5 will be:

 ```
 collection.cat.h5